 The More Data subfield is set to 1 in individually addressed frames transmitted by a VHT AP to a VHT STA when both support the VHT TXOP power save feature (as determined from their VHT Capabilities elements) to indicate that at least one additional buffered BU is present for the STA.
 See 11.2.3.17 (VHT TXOP power save).

-(#15757)
+A DTS STA that is a non-DMG STA and is a non-S1G STA and is a PS STA optionally sets the More Data subfield to 1 in an individually addressed frame to its associated AP to indicate that the STA will transition from the awake state to the doze state immediately following the successful acknowledgement of the frame or immediately after the transmission of the frame when no immediate response is expected.
+A STA indicates that it supports setting the More Data subfield to 1 in these frames to signal a doze state transition by setting the Doze Transition Signaling Support subfield to 1 in the Extended Capabilities element that it includes in frames transmitted to the AP.
+See 11.2.3.19a (Doze Transition Signaling). (#15757)

 A non-DMG and non-S1G(11ah) STA sets the More Data subfield to 0 in all other individually addressed frames.